Telecommunications Consultants India

 TCIL is present in almost 80 countries, mainly in the Middle East, Africa and Europe.

 It has executed E-governance projects, GSM systems, optical fibre on power transmission lines, VSAT networks and radio trunking projects.
-It diversified into Civil works also.
-In 2012, the standalone net worth of the company was 420crore.
-It is a Miniratna company under Ministry of Communications & IT.
+It diversified into civil works also.
+In 2012, the standalone net worth of the company was 420 crore.
+It is a Miniratna company under the Ministry of Communications & IT.
 In 2010-2011 financial year, the turnover of the company was 1833 crore.

 Pan-African e-Network project for Tele-medicine and Tele-education was implemented by the company on a turnkey basis.
 It provides training activities in the field of Telecomm and IT.
 TCIL has 959 employees as on 25 June 2021.